John de Britto: Shrine

-The red sand dune here in this shrine where the blood of Britto was spilled has great significance.
+The red sand dune where the blood of Britto was spilled has great significance.
 Numerous incurable diseases are said to have cured by the application of the red sand on the respective body parts.
-Couples are believed to have blessed with children on visiting the shrine and praying to the departed soul.
+Couples are believed to have been blessed with children on visiting the shrine and praying to the departed soul.
 During festivities, pilgrims mainly from Tamil Nadu and Kerala participate irrespective of their caste, creed and religion.
-Thus, together with Christians, Hindus and Muslims also come to worship at the shrine in thousands, to mark respect to a unique holy man who shed his life and blood at that spot.
-The occasion appears to be more as a social gathering rather than a religious festival.
-The auspicious ceremony is a rare opportunity for these simple people to bring gaiety and enthusiasm in their life.
-The strong faith and enviable ability to combine pleasure and righteousness on a pilgrimage gives a divine atmosphere to the Orur festival.
+Thus, together with Christians, Hindus and Muslims also come to worship at the shrine in thousands, to mark respect to a unique holy man who shed his life at that spot.
+The occasion appears to be more of a social gathering rather than a religious festival.
+The auspicious ceremony is an opportunity for people to bring gaiety and enthusiasm.
+The combination of pleasure and righteousness on the pilgrimage is said to give a divine atmosphere to the Orur festival.

 Devotees from other dioceses and districts visit the shrine on specific dates.
 In February, believers from Dindigul arrive while in June, they are from Karunguli and Nagapattinam.
 During September more than 25,000 pilgrims used to visit the shrine for dedicating prayers and offerings.
 In October, nearly 25,000 pilgrims arrive from the neighbouring Sivagangai district and in December, visitors are from Madurai and Melur.
 Throughout the year, thousands of pilgrims from Sakthikulangara, a Catholic parish in Kerala, visit the shrine.